Bell's palsy: Physiotherapy

 Physiotherapy can be beneficial to some individuals with Bell's palsy as it helps to maintain muscle tone of the affected facial muscles and stimulate the facial nerve.
 It is important that muscle re-education exercises and soft tissue techniques be implemented before recovery to help prevent permanent contractures of the paralyzed facial muscles.
 To reduce pain, heat can be applied to the affected side of the face.
 There is no high-quality evidence to support the role of electrical stimulation for Bell's palsy.

 Surgery

 Surgery may be able to improve outcomes in facial nerve palsy that has not recovered.
 A number of different techniques exist.
 Smile surgery or smile reconstruction is a surgical procedure that may restore the smile for people with facial nerve paralysis.
 Adverse effects include hearing loss which occurs in 3–15% of people.
 A Cochrane review (updated in 2021), after reviewing applicable randomized and quasi-randomized controlled trials was unable to determine if early surgery is beneficial or harmful.
 As of 2007 the American Academy of Neurology did not recommend surgical decompression.

 Alternative medicine

 The efficacy of acupuncture remains unknown because the available studies are of low quality (poor primary study design or inadequate reporting practices).
 There is very tentative evidence for hyperbaric oxygen therapy in severe disease.
+There is increasing evidence that supports botulinum toxin injection treatments in lowering synkinesis on the affected side of the face and reducing hyperkinesis on the unaffected side, ultimately improving facial symmetry.